elkogerville/MSG_Nbody/README.md

 </figure>

 <div align="center">
-Grid plot of a merger simulation between a spherical and disk galaxy using the <a href="https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L1032">plot_grid3x3</a> function
+Grid plot of a merger simulation between a spherical and disk galaxy using the <a href="https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L1032">plot_grid3x3</a> function.
 </div>

 # Documentation